aws/copilot-cli/site/content/docs/developing/secrets.md

 # Secrets

 Secrets are sensitive bits of information like OAuth tokens, secret keys or API keys - information that you need in your application code, but shouldn't commit to your source code.
-In the AWS Copilot CLI secrets are passed in as environment variables (read more about [developing with environment variables](../developing/environment-variables.md)) but they're treated differently, due to their sensitive nature.
+In the AWS Copilot CLI, secrets are passed in as environment variables (read more about [developing with environment variables](../developing/environment-variables.md)), but they're treated differently due to their sensitive nature.

 ## How do I add Secrets?